MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 - `float`
 - `integer`

 Literal inputs are only supported in pipeline component deployments.
-To learn how to specify literal endpoints, see [Create jobs with literal inputs](#create-jobs-with-literal-inputs).
+To see how to specify literal endpoints, see [Create jobs with literal inputs](#create-jobs-with-literal-inputs).

 ### Explore data outputs